mattheww/gomill/gomill_docs/mcts_tuner.rst

   Python function

-  Function mapping an optimiser parameter to an :dfn:`engine parameter`; see :ref:`The parameter model`.
+  Function mapping an optimiser parameter to an engine parameter; see :ref:`mc parameter model`.

   Although this can be defined explicitly, in most cases you should be able to use one of the :ref:`predefined scales <predefined scales>`.